Welcome to the Department of Religion!

 Undergraduate Advisors Team

-Students interested in the major in religion should contact the Undergraduate Director Dr. Adam Gaiser or the Undergraduate Advisors Dr. Nicole Kelley and Dr. David Levenson for more information.
+Students interested in the major in religion should contact the Undergraduate Director Dr. Joseph Hellweg or the Undergraduate Advisors Dr. Nicole Kelley and Dr. David Levenson for more information.
 Also, please feel free to browse our website for information about our faculty, courses, and the requirements for the major.